-MAPC advocates for fair housing issues and supports these activities in a variety of ways in Greater Boston.
+MAPC advocates for fair housing issues and supports the advancement of fair housing policy in a variety of ways in Greater Boston.
 MAPC sits on the Fair Housing Committee coordinated by Citizens' Housing and Planning Association (CHAPA), a leading housing advocate across the state of Massachusetts.
 CHAPA's Fair Housing Committee brings together groups like MAPC and other stakeholders from across the state to intentionally advance fair housing and serve as a place to share information, work on legislation, coordinate efforts, and educate ourselves.

 MAPC also regularly works with data to analyze racial and economic disparities.
 MAPC's Housing Team regularly analyzes housing metrics by race and social categories to understand where disparities might exist.
-When identified, these are shared with municipal clients of technical assistance projects so MAPC can help them create policy and programmatic recommendations to diminish racial and economic disparities.
+When identified, MAPC works with our municipal clients to help them create policy and programmatic recommendations to diminish racial and economic disparities.
 MAPC published a State of Equity in Metro Boston report, with related Regional Indicators, in 2017 that analyzed racial and economic disparities and highlighted policy interventions needed to make the region more equitable.